eltociear/website/documentation/2026-team/GGF-onboarding/02-Context/README.md

 - Reference these ideas in grant applications
 - Share PDFs with interested partners (except spiral-dynamics.txt)
 - Use quotes in persuasive writing
-- Cite Nature Food article as scientific backing
+- Cite Nature Food article and G20 report as validation
+- Combine sources for maximum credibility (theory + science + authority)
 - Read spiral-dynamics.txt if curious (but follow its warnings)

 **Don't:**
 - Lead with philosophy (lead with concrete proposals)
-- Expect bureaucrats to read 20-page essays (give them summaries)
+- Expect bureaucrats to read 70-page reports (extract key statistics)
 - Use Vision 2050 in funding applications (too utopian)
 - Get lost in theory when you should be executing
+- Dump the full G20 report on people (use summary pages or extract stats)
 - **Ever mention Spiral Dynamics to external stakeholders** (sounds like jargon/categorizing)
 - **Ever use color-coded language in meetings** ("Blue/Green conflict" → "torn between rules and inclusion")